wp-plugins/spider-event-calendar/readme.txt

 There is also a possibility of displaying the events in a list view.
 The product includes a widget called Upcoming events, allowing to have a specific number of upcoming events arranged in ordered or randomized option.
 Possibility to add multiple events for a single date, including events from different categories.
 You can display the calendar in a smaller format for all pages using the Calendar widget.
+Different categories created for the calendar will be displayed as a legend below the calendar.
+This will allow the users to manage the types of the events they are looking for.

 = Features of Spider Event Calendar: =